zitadel/zitadel/docs/docs/quickstarts/react.md

 Before we can start building our application we have to do a few configuration steps in ZITADEL Console.
 You will need to provide some information about your app.
 We recommend creating a new app to start from scratch.
 Navigate to your [Project](https://console.zitadel.ch/projects) and add a new application at the top of the page.
 Select User Agent and continue.
-More about the different app types you can finde [here](https://docs.zitadel.ch/docs/guides/usage/oauth-recommended-flows#different-client-profiles)
+More about the different app types can you find [here](https://docs.zitadel.ch/docs/guides/usage/oauth-recommended-flows#different-client-profiles).
 We recommend that you use [Authorization Code](../apis/openidoauth/grant-types#authorization-code) in combination with [Proof Key for Code Exchange](../apis/openidoauth/grant-types#proof-key-for-code-exchange) for all web applications.

 ### Redirect URLs